Sailing stones: Explanation

 News articles reported the mystery solved when researchers observed rock movements using GPS and time-lapse photography.
-The largest rock movement the research team witnessed and documented was on December 20, 2013 and involved more than 60 rocks, with some rocks moving up to 224 metres (245 yards) between December 2013 and January 2014 in multiple movement events.
+The largest rock movement the research team witnessed and documented was on December 20, 2013, and involved more than 60 rocks, with some rocks moving up to 224 meters (245 yards) between December 2013 and January 2014 in multiple movement events.
 These observations contradicted earlier hypotheses of strong winds or thick ice floating rocks off the surface.
 Instead, rocks move when large ice sheets a few millimeters thick floating in an ephemeral winter pond start to break up during sunny mornings.
-These thin floating ice panels, frozen during cold winter nights, are driven by light winds and shove rocks at up to 5 m/min (0.3 km/h; 0.2 mph).
+These thin, floating ice panels, frozen during cold winter nights, are driven by light winds, and shove rocks at up to 5 m/min (0.3 km/h; 0.2 mph).
 Some GPS-measured moves lasted up to 16 minutes, and a number of stones moved more than five times during the existence of the playa pond in the winter of 2013–14.